ptrumpis/snap-camera-server/README.md

 Docker compose expects these two files by default, otherwise the containers will not start.

 ### 3. Importing Root Certificate ([Video Tutorial](https://youtu.be/mJFmvTg1yfE))
-On Windows you can import the certificate in two differnt ways
+On Windows you can import the certificate in three different ways
-- By double-clicking the file and going through the pop up dialog (not recommended)
+1. By double-clicking the file and going through the pop up dialog
+2. By running the Widnows management console application `certlm.msc`
-- By simply executing a command called *certutil* (what I recommend)
+3. By simply executing a command called *certutil* (what I recommend)

 ```bash
 certutil -addstore -enterprise Root ./ssl/studio-app.snapchat.com.crt
 ```

+You need to run this command as Administrator on a Windows Powershell.

 ### 4. Starting Docker ([Video Tutorial](https://youtu.be/2siSkWdZLbo))
 You may start the docker containers now with